VFPX/Win32API/libraries/rapi/CeCreateDatabase.md

 ## Return value:
-The object identifier of the newly created database — not a handle to an open database — indicates success.
+The object identifier of the newly created database ï¿½ not a handle to an open database ï¿½ indicates success.
 ***

 ## Comments:
 The name can have up to 32 characters, including the terminating null character.

-See also CeOpenDatabase, CeDeleteDatabase, CeWriteRecordProps and CeDeleteRecord functions.
+See also: [CeOpenDatabase](CeOpenDatabase.md), [CeDeleteDatabase](CeDeleteDatabase.md), [CeWriteRecordProps](CeWriteRecordProps.md) and [CeDeleteRecord](CeDeleteRecord.md) functions.

 ***